Primetime Emmy Awards postponed as Hollywood strikes continue, Variety reports – KION546

 By Elizabeth Joseph, CNN

-(CNN) — The 75th Primetime Emmy Awards – television’s top honor – have been postponed as strikes by Hollywood writers and actors continue, Variety reported Thursday.
+(CNN) — The Primetime Emmy Awards – television’s top honor – have been postponed for the first time in more than two decades as strikes by Hollywood writers and actors continue, Variety reported Thursday.

 The awards show had been scheduled to air on Fox on September 18.
 Vendors for the event “have been told that the ceremony will not air” on that date, “the first time that there has been official word that the date has been pushed,” the entertainment outlet reported.

-When asked for comment, a spokesperson for the Television Academy deferred to Fox.
-Fox declined to comment on the matter.
+When asked for comment, a spokesperson for the Television Academy deferred to Fox, which declined to comment on the matter.

 CNN is seeking comment from the unions representing the striking writers and actors – the Writers Guild of America and SAG-AFTRA.